harness-training-dept/CanaryCDWorkshop/README.md

 ![two metrics](/images/metricstomonitorcan.jpg)

-15. Set your analysis time to 5 mins and your algorhytim to "very sensitive".
+15. Set your analysis time to 5 mins and your algorithm to "very sensitive".

 Should look like this: